Our Therapists

 Shelby Jones

 I truly enjoy working alongside my clients to empower and instill positive change.
 With each client, I strive to create a nonjudgmental space where everyone is free to be themselves and work toward their goals.
-I earned both my bachelor’s degree in Psychology and master’s degree in Clinical Mental Health Counseling from Ohio State University.
-I also earned my graduate certificate in Applied Sport Psychology from University of Western States and am currently a Certified Mental Performance Consultant (CMPC) candidate.
-My experience as a former athlete led me to pursue my work in both mental health and sport psychology work.
+I earned both my bachelor’s degree in Psychology and my master’s degree in Clinical Mental Health Counseling from Ohio State University.
+I also earned my graduate certificate in Applied Sport Psychology from the University of Western States and am currently a B36.
+My experience as a former athlete led me to pursue my work in both mental health and sport psychology.
 I hope to continue reducing the stigma of all people, especially athletes, in seeking help!

 In addition to private practice, I have experience working in university counseling centers, community mental health agencies, and a domestic violence shelter.